vacp2p/rfc/content/docs/rfcs/46/README.md

 Each Tp-message MUST be sent via the Tp-context over at least one Tp-connection.
 To increase resilience, Tp-messages SHOULD be sent via the Tp-context over all available Tp-connections.

-Control messages of any kind, e.g. gossipsub graft, MUST NOT be sent via Tor push.
+Control messages of any kind, e.g. gossipsub graft, MUST NOT be sent via Tor Push.

 ### Connection Establishment